 According to one study done by the American Journal of Physiology, aerobic exercises (such as kickboxing) do a much better job at burning belly fat than resistance workouts by annihilating about 67 percent more calories.

 If you ever visit a kickboxing class, you’ll see people drenched in sweat.
-A kickboxing workout requires constant movement, which keeps your heart rate and blood circulation at an all-time high.
-Keeping your heart rate high is important as this will help you burn maximum calories throughout your workout and even after – this is called the after burn effect or EPOC.
+A kickboxing workout requires focused and constant movement, and they keep your heart rate and blood circulation higher.
+They help you in burning more calories even after you have stopped the exercise– this is called the after-burn effect or EPOC.

 Stay upto date with our latest news and products.